stacks-sbtc/sbtc-bridge/README.md

 ## Feature flags

-Some features will be gated by feature flags.
+Some feature flags must be set at build time, so if you are building the image with docker and you want some specific feature flags you must pass them also when building to ensure they are in effect

 These flags can be enabled in the .env file like so:

 ```
 FEATURE_FLAGS=reskin,feature1,feature2